coding4kicks/parallelspider-open/spiderengine/out/readme.md

-Output location for non-distributed SpiderEngine runs.
+Output location for non-distributed SpiderEngine runs and for output from spidercleaner prior to upload to S3.